-Literature of American Minority Groups (3)
+Multicultural American Literature (3)

-A consideration of significant poetry and fiction by authors from three of these American Minority groups: African-American, Asian-American, Mexican-American, Native American Indian.
+A consideration of significant poetry and fiction from African-American, Asian-American, Mexican-American, and Native American Indian authors.
 It examines the historical, cultural, and philosophical aspects of these groups through a study of their literature and criticism.
 It includes works by writers such as Langston Hughes, Alice Walker, Ernest Gaines, Rudolfo Anaya, Roberta Fernandez, Leslie Silko, N. Scott Momaday, Maxine Hong Kingston, Amy Tan, and Frank Chin.
+This is a writing intensive course.